paresmarc/MDEF/docs/Term1/03-DesignStudio.md

 ### Role 3: The prototype as a research archetype
 The prototype as a research archetype as embodiments of concepts, understandings or design spaces that can be argued to constitute contributions to the discipline.
 Research archetype to physicalize a specific concept (create multiple examples).
 Critical and conceptual designs also follow the third role because help you, as a designer, to understand the possibilities.
 Understand yourself and know what I am capable of, what you can do with your local environment and how materials we have around shape the product.

 The third one, I used it in some way while working on a project for Roc Parés, an artist who specializes in interactive communication research.
 He wanted to develop an analog machine, activated with human energy, that creates a relationship between the user and a water drop.
 He had this concept, so we needed to design the machine, so we started doing some drawings, 3D models, and renders to conceptualize the design.
-The [Water Drop Viewer](https://paresmarc.com/waterdropviewer) had the intention of making the user interact with it and create an experience while looking at a drop of water.
+The (link) had the intention of making the user interact with it and create an experience while looking at a drop of water.
 This piece reflected on the concept of an exhibition “What is possible and what is not”.
 Through the trial and error of the artistic process, it hopes to make users consider the possibilities of art.

 ![](../images/waterdrop.jpg)